-Canon G9 X Mark II versus Canon M5
+Canon G9 X Mark II vs M5

 The Canon PowerShot G9 X Mark II and the Canon EOS M5 are two digital cameras that were announced, respectively, in January 2017 and September 2016.
 The G9X Mark II is a fixed lens compact, while the M5 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G9X Mark II) and an APS-C sensor.
-The G9X Mark II has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
+The cameras are based on an one-inch (G9X Mark II) and an APS-C (M5) sensor.
+The G9X Mark II has a resolution of 20 megapixels, whereas the M5 provides 24 MP.

 An illustration of the physical size and weight of the Canon G9 X Mark II and the Canon M5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably larger (82 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the M5 are weather-sealed.